vividos/RemotePhotoTool/Sourcecode.md

 ## ATL ##

-With previous versions, the ATL library is needed (and could be extracted from the "Windows Driver Kit 7.1.0").
+With previous versions, the ATL library was needed (and could be extracted from the "Windows Driver Kit 7.1.0").
 With the Visual Studio Community 2015 version, this is no longer needed.

 ## WTL 9.0 ##